cp3-llbb/cp3-llbb.github.io/docs/framework.md

 Common framework for all cp3-llbb analyses

-*Please note:*
+!!!
+Note

-* The instructions are for the UCLouvain ingrid SLC6 cluster (to access SAMADhi)
+    - The instructions are for the UCLouvain ingrid SLC6 cluster (to access SAMADhi)
-* You need the proper username and password to access SAMADhi :) If you don't know what this is about, ask around
+    - You need the proper username and password to access SAMADhi :) If you don't know what this is about, ask around
-* The current state of the art mini-AOD documentation can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD2015)
+    - The current state of the art mini-AOD documentation can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD2015)
-* You will probably want to install as well [GridIn](https://github.com/cp3-llbb/GridIn) to run jobs on the grid, and one of the existing analyses ([TTAnalysis](https://github.com/cp3-llbb/TTAnalysis), [HHAnalysis](https://github.com/cp3-llbb/HHAnalysis), [ZAAnalysis](https://github.com/cp3-llbb/ZAAnalysis))
+    - You will probably want to install as well [GridIn](https://github.com/cp3-llbb/GridIn) to run jobs on the grid, and one of the existing analyses ([TTAnalysis](https://github.com/cp3-llbb/TTAnalysis), [HHAnalysis](https://github.com/cp3-llbb/HHAnalysis), [ZAAnalysis](https://github.com/cp3-llbb/ZAAnalysis))

 ## CMSSW release